Republished: 22 June 2020

 At the start you’re finding your feet, learning the language and complexities of the infertility world.
 But as time passes and each month, you’re still not pregnant it takes a massive toll on your emotional health.

 Don’t push this aside or underestimate it.
-The struggle is real and you need ways to cope, help yourself feel better and to pick you up when you’re down.
+The struggle is real and you need to develop techniques for coping during infertility, to help yourself feel better and to pick you up when you’re down.

 1. Be optimistic